 The Epic Pure pitcher earned EWG’s “Best Overall” designation and CNN’s “Best Tested” label.
 It removes up to 99.9% of over 200 contaminants, including PFAS, fluoride, lead, chromium-6, and heavy metals.
 In lab testing, it eliminated chlorine taste, THMs, and trace lead to non-detect levels.

 The 10-cup pitcher uses medical-grade Tritan plastic (BPA/BPS-free) and each filter lasts 150 gallons, which is 50% longer than the Clearly Filtered.
-At roughly $0.35 per gallon of filtered water, it sits in a sweet spot between performance and affordability.
+The cost per gallon sits in a sweet spot between performance and affordability.

 Pros: